-- Headwear is permitted in the school for religious and health reasons. - Hats are permitted to be worn in the hallways. - Hats will only be permitted in the classroom with the teacher's permission. - Hats are not permitted in classrooms where health and safety is a concern (e.g. Science labs, Tech classes, etc.). - Headwear such as bandanas, wave caps, scarves, and do-rags are not permitted in the school. - Hats are not permitted during final examinations. - Tops must meet bottoms. - Short shorts, low-cut tops, and other revealing articles of clothing are not permitted tops should have wide straps. - Undergarments cannot be exposed. - Clothing with unacceptable logos and/or pictures statements or pictures on clothing depicting or promoting alcohol, illegal drugs, violence, cruelty, obscenities or racist comments are not permitted. - Bulky jackets and overcoats must be kept in lockers. - Chains and other potentially harmful accessories are not permitted on school property.
+- Headwear is permitted in the school for religious and health reasons. - Hats are permitted to be worn in the school. - Hats may not be permitted in classrooms where health and safety is a concern (e.g. Science labs, Tech classes, etc.). - Clothing with unacceptable logos and/or pictures statements or pictures on clothing depicting or promoting alcohol, illegal drugs, violence, cruelty, obscenities or racist comments are not permitted. - Bulky jackets and overcoats must be kept in lockers. - Chains and other potentially harmful accessories are not permitted on school property.